griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/index.md

 <!--
 ---

-Overview of Griptape's purpose and capabilities Step-by-step installation guide
-Signing Up for ShotGrid

-How to obtain a trial license for ShotGrid
-Basic navigation and features of ShotGrid
-Module 2: Exploring Basic Tools
-Demonstration of a Simple Tool with Griptape

 Explaining the functionality of a basic tool
 Hands-on demonstration using Griptape
 Building Your First Tool from a Template